Five Steps to Troubleshoot Sudden Performance Degradation in AWS RDS

 Instance Sizing and Type

-1. T-Series Credit Check: If using burstable instances (T-series), check the CPU Credit Balance in CloudWatch.
-If the balance hit zero, the instance is throttled, leading to catastrophic performance drops.
-Upgrade to a fixed performance class (M, R, or C) if continuous load is required.
+- T-Series Credit Check: If using burstable instances (T-series), check the CPU Credit Balance in CloudWatch.
+If the balance hit zero, the instance can be throttled, leading to severe performance drops.
+Move to a fixed-performance class if the database has sustained load.

 Parameter Group Review